Senator Rand Paul holds round table discussion in Kentucky

-U.S Senator Rand Paul is taking a tour of Kentucky this week, and one of of his stops was in Grayson on Monday at the FIVCO Area Development District.
+GRAYSON, Ky.
+(WOWK) — U.S Senator Rand Paul is taking a tour of Kentucky this week, and one of his stops was in Grayson, Kentucky on Monday, October 7, 2019, at the FIVCO Area Development District.

 “We have people saying, ‘corporations are evil.
 The rich have too much money, and the rich are getting richer’.
 Yes the rich are getting richer and so are the middle class and the poor”.